Introduction to Spanish Translation

 Prerequisite: SPAN 202 or SPAN 212 or consent of

 This course is designed to be an introduction to the history, theory, and practice of translation from Spanish to English and from English to Spanish.
 In the process of translating texts, students will learn strategies, techniques and principles of translation and, at the same time, increase their proficiency in Spanish.

-- All course materials will be available on Blackboard
+- All course materials will be available on Canvas.

 - Texts to be translated will be distributed in class or